tzuhanchang/pytorch_hep/README.md

 # PyTorch HEP
 <br />
 PyTorch HEP is a project built upon PyTorch to act as a foundation for high performance computing for High Energy Physics.
-PyTorch HEP is currently under development, this includes tensor based Lorentz manipulation for particle reconstruction.
+PyTorch HEP currently includes tensor based Lorentz manipulation for particle reconstruction and graph builder for Graph Neural Network (GNN).
 <br />

 ## Installation